How to Grow and Care for Arrowhead Vine

 Here’s what’s coming up ahead:

-By the way, don’t confuse this tropical houseplant with species in the Chenopodium genus, which are also commonly called goosefoot plants.
 While they can be delicious greens to forage, they’re completely different species that won’t make very attractive houseplants.

 Arrowheads are not philodendrons either, despite one of their common names.
-Closely related to monsteras and pothos, they have different requirements than their cousins.
+Closely related to monsteras and pothos, they have different care requirements than their cousins.

 Goosefoot vine is native to tropical areas from Mexico to Bolivia.
 You can also find it naturalized across the globe in places like Hawaii, Florida, Costa Rica, and the West Indies.

-In USDA Hardiness Zones 10 to 12, you can grow these outdoors as a groundcover or small bush in a shady area.
+In USDA Hardiness Zones 10 to 12, you can grow these outdoors as a ground cover or small bush in a shady area.

-These plants are epiphytic, starting their lives in the trees in the wild, and sending out runners along the branches as they expand.
-They can even send stems down into the soil to act as trunks if they need additional support.
+Arrowhead plants are epiphytic, starting their lives in the trees in the wild, and sending out runners along branches as they expand.

 A close up horizontal image of the flowers of a Syngonium podophyllum vine with foliage in soft focus in the background.

 In the right conditions, they blossom with large, fleshy spathes covered in tiny flowers, and then produce red berries.
-The flowers are primarily pollinated by beetles in the families Rutelinae and Dynastinia.

 Depending on the cultivar, a happy specimen can grow up to six feet tall indoors.